 A little white girl who looked about 2 and a half trotted over and plopped down on the floor next to him.
 Drew was just about to slide half of the toy onto her lap so they could “read” together when her older sister charged over.
 I’m guessing she was 6.
 “Come back here!” she yelled.
 As she pulled her sister up off the floor by the arm, she explained loudly, “Don’t play with him!
 He’s dirty and dangerous!”
 My child was neither.
 It didn’t matter.
 He’s black.
 For some people, that’s synonymous with “threat.”
 If that weren’t true, Trayvon would be alive.

-I’ve repeated the details of that incident to my son several times in the past nine years.
+I’ve repeated the details of that incident to my son several times in the past ten years.
 I’m convinced that his very life depends on knowing that story even if he can’t remember it.
 I hadn’t told my son the “airport story” since Cambridge cops arrested Skip Gates.
 I had to remind my son that the right neighborhood and the Yale degree he hopes to earn won’t be enough to protect him.
 Trayvon’s death forces me to revisit what happened when he tried to read to that little white girl.

 Maybe I shouldn’t keep reminding Drew about the risks that come with being black and male in America.
 It’s just the best that I can do under the circumstances.
 That story is a part of the “tool kit” I’ve cobbled together to help him stay alive.
 It’s as important as my “proverbs.”
 That’s what my son calls my pithy reminders of how he should dress, act, speak and respond to authority.
 He’s committed most of them to memory.